georocky-official/scalable-router-reachability-monitor/README.md

 # 🚀 Scalable Router Reachability Monitor

 ## 📌 Overview
-A multi-threaded network monitoring tool designed to automate reachability checks across multiple routers in parallel.
+A scalable, multi-threaded network monitoring tool designed to automate reachability checks across hundreds to thousands of endpoints in parallel.

-This project focuses on improving efficiency in NOC environments by reducing manual effort and enabling faster troubleshooting across large-scale network deployments.
+Built with a focus on performance, reliability, and usability in NOC and large-scale network environments.

 ---